Roblox/roact/docs/guide/components.md

 })
 ```

-The `name` value is passed to our component as props, which we can reference as the `props` argument in our functional component or `self.props` in our stateful component.
+The `name` value is passed to our component as props, which we can reference as the `props` argument in our function component or `self.props` in our stateful component.

 ## Components in Components
 Components are designed to make it easy to re-use pieces of UI, so naturally, we can use components inside other components!